qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - After commiting files, adding these files into `.gitignore` won't automatically exclude them from git.
 To exclude them, delete them or use `git rm --cached`.
 Note that after excluding and pushing, when another coworker pulls, these files will be deleted (not just excluded from git).
 - Reverting a merge doesn't fully cancel the side effect of the merge.
 If you merge B to A and then revert, merging B to A again has no effect.
 One solution is to revert the revert of merge.
   - A cleaner way to cancel a merge, instead of reverting merge, is to 1. backup the branch, 2. hard reset to commit before merge, 3. cherry pick commits after merge, 4. force push.
-- In GitHub, if you accidentally commited secret (e.g. API key) and pushed to public, even if you override it using force push, GitHub will still record that secret.
-[See also](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) [Example activity tab](https://github.com/SharonBrizinov/test-oops-commit/compare/e6533c7bd729957b2eb31e88065c5158d1317c5e...9eedfa00983b7269a75d76ec5e008565c2eff2ef)
+- In GitHub, if you accidentally commited secret (e.g. API key) and pushed to public, even if you override it using force push, GitHub will still keep that secret public.
+[See also](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets), [Example activity tab](https://github.com/SharonBrizinov/test-oops-commit/compare/e6533c7bd729957b2eb31e88065c5158d1317c5e...9eedfa00983b7269a75d76ec5e008565c2eff2ef)
 - In GitHub, if there is a private repo A and you forked it as B (also private), then when A becomes public, the private repo B's content is also publicly accessible, even after deleting B. [See also](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github).
 - GitHub by default allows deleting a release tag, and adding a new tag with same name, pointing to another commit.
 It's not recommended to do that.
 It breaks build system caching.
 It can be disabled in rulesets configuration.
 For external dependencies, hardcoding release tag may be not enough to prevent supply chain risk.
 - `git stash pop` does not drop the stash if there is a conflict.